Appearance

 "Faith is believing and hoping when there is little evidence for or against something.
 Delusion is believing when there is an abundance of evidence against something."[14]

 The definitional move is the trick.
 Runnells defines "delusion" to fit the conclusion he wants, then asserts (without showing) that the Church faces "an abundance of evidence against."
-If the prior chapters do land, the definition converts disagreement into pathology.
+If the prior chapters succeed, the definition converts disagreement into pathology.
 If they don't, the definition simply re-asserts the case under medical-sounding language.
-The reader who finishes the Letter and remains believing is, by construction, deluded — not by evidence the Letter delivers, but by the definition itself.
+The reader who finishes the CES Letter and remains believing is, by construction, deluded, not by evidence the CES Letter delivers but by the definition itself.

 The pivot to grief